simlal/nl-best-games-scrapper/README.md

-# Best Games web scrapper
+# Nintendo Life Best Games web scrapper and rom cleaner

 ## Description
-This is a web scrapper that will get the listed top games from any website.
-I use NintendoLife for my examples since their top50 structures are kept accross consoles.
+This is a web scrapper that will get the listed top games from NintendoLife.
+I used a Top 50 best SNES for my example since but their top50 structure is similar accross consoles.

 With the trimRoms flag turned on, will remove the roms not found with a partial match from the list.